srvk/DiViMe/README.md

 1. Install [Vagrant](https://www.vagrantup.com/): Click on the download link and follow the prompted instructions

-1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads): When we last checked, the links for download for all operating systems were under the header "VirtualBox 5.2.8 platform packages", so look for a title like that one.
+1. Install [VirtualBox](https://www.virtualbox.org/wiki/Downloads): When we last checked, the links for download for all operating systems were under the header "VirtualBox 5.2.18 platform packages", so look for a title like that one.

-2. Clone this repo:
+2. Clone the present repository:

-    - Open terminal
+    - Open a terminal window
-    - Navigate to the directory in which you want the VM to be hosted
+    - In it, navigate to the directory in which you want the VM to be hosted
     - type in:

 `$ git clone https://github.com/aclew/DiViMe`